UsernameDiana/Investigation_and_Reporting/MicroserviceArchitectureB2.md

 done at the beginning of the project, in the first Sprint.
 We worked in a team of five developers on a system that needed continuous integration, deployment, multiple functionalities and tools to be implemented.
+As the software grows in size, it's a good practice to divide the software up into modules, that are decoupled from each other.
 Therefore, we chose microservice architecture, to avoid overlapping conflicts and promote independent services, that can be easily managed by different team members and wont conflict with each other’s work.